Skirlez/nubbys-forgery/README.md

 See the wiki: [Windows](https://github.com/Skirlez/nubbys-forgery/wiki/Building-Nubby's-Forgery-(Windows)), [Linux](https://github.com/Skirlez/nubbys-forgery/wiki/Building-Nubby's-Forgery-(Linux))

 ## License
-Catspeak is licensed under MIT license.
-Therefore, all of its code files are licensed under the MIT license.
+Catspeak, GMLspeak are licensed under MIT license.
+Therefore, all of their code files are licensed under the MIT license.
 The rest of the code is licensed under the AGPLv3 license.

 ## Contributing